Practical Learning

 isos-logo.jpg

 Emory University contracts with ISOS to provide international travel security services, including mental health support.
-While in the field, MDP students also enroll in the U.S. State Department STEP program for additional security updates and resources.
+While in the field, MDP students also enroll in the US Department STEP program for additional security updates and resources.

 Read More